I love Resting Awareness meditation technique. It is a simple and very relaxing form of meditation. And it can do wonders for your mind and body.

-Let me show you how to do Resting Awareness meditation technique.
-And then we will discuss the benefits.
+Let me show you how to do Resting Awareness meditation technique, and its benefits.

 How To Do Resting Awareness Meditation Technique

 - Lie down comfortably on the ground.
 Make sure you have good posture and good spinal alignment.
 You might like to place your head on a soft pillow.

 - Allow your attention to come to the soundscape.
 Simply become aware of the sounds around you.
 It is a gentle awareness.
 Do not force yourself to focus.
 Instead, simply allow the sounds to enter your mind freely, coming and going, without attachment.
 Be the hearing.
 Allow your entire existence to simply be one with the sounds around you.

 - Inevitably, thoughts will come to mind.
 That is natural.
 Allow your thoughts to come and go freely, as they will.
 Do not attach to them.
 Do not attempt to repress them.
 Just let them come and go, and gently return your focus to the soundscape.

 - When it feels natural to do so, allow your awareness to extend to the air around you.
 Be aware of the air brushing over your skin, around your face, and the air entering into your body as you breathe.